-The hike to this “summit” is stunning and during the larch season, it’s hard to believe your eyes.
-The most difficult steepest part is only towards the end as views open up towards Mist Mountain and Mount Tyrwhitt.
+The hike to this “summit” is stunning, and during the larch season, it’s hard to believe your eyes.
+The most difficult steepest part is towards the end as views open up towards Mist Mountain and Mount Tyrwhitt.

 - Length: 9 km

 - Duration: 2-4 hours.
 Depends on where you want to turn around.

 Right across the valley from Wasootch Ridge (mentioned below) is Porcupine Ridge.
 It’s a very similar Kananaskis hike to Wasootch Ridge, with similar views, but I did find it slightly easier in terms of distance and elevation gained.